Updated June 12, 2023

 - Then select the format by clicking the format button.

 - A box, “Format Cells,” will open, and we can fill any color we want.

 - Here we have taken Green color; by clicking ok, we will have our weekend dates available in Green filling as per the below image.

-- As per the results, we can say three expiry dates are at weekends.
+- As per the results, three expiry dates are at weekends.

 Example #3 – Highlight the Dates Past Today

-Now, suppose we have the data for this example as per the below image.
+Suppose we have the data for this example as per the image below.